 Princeton Rep Co. has returned to Pettoranello Gardens for an al fresco production of Shakespeare’s “King Lear.”
-A natural woodland asset was the cicadas, chirping throughout the performance.
-The roar added an atmospheric ambiance to the tragedy, but this “Lear” lacks weight and wonder, and the poetic peaks are severely harnessed.
+A natural woodland asset was the cicadas, desperate for rain, chirping throughout the performance.
+The roar added an atmospheric outdoor ambiance to the epic tragedy, but this “Lear” lacks weight and wonder, and the poetic peaks are severely harnessed.

 The Lear of Richard Bourg is earnest but none too interesting.
 His monarch is little more than a vain, doddering old man, lacking in thunder.
 He is more an ill-tempered, foolish and testy curmudgeon, short of ferocity.
 Bourg shouts and grumbles to express emotion, with little variety in his delivery, and one fears his voice will give out before show’s end.
 He’s most effective in his late reconciliation with estranged daughter Cordelia, his searing howl of grief after her death appropriately numbing.